meck93/meck93/README.md

 ### Hi There 👋

-I'm Moritz and I work as a software engineer @ [Zühlke](https://github.com/Zuehlke).
+I'm Moritz and I work as a senior software engineer @ [Quatico](https://github.com/quatico-solutions).

 I'm passionate about the web and software engineering.